Luis Herrero-Tejedor Algar

-Luis Francisco Herrero-Tejedor Algar (born 4 October 1955 in Castellón de la Plana) is a Spanish politician and former Member of the European Parliament with the People's Party, part of the European People's Party.
+Luis Francisco Herrero-Tejedor Algar (born 4 October 1955 in Castelló de la Plana) is a Spanish politician and former Member of the European Parliament with the People's Party, part of the European People's Party.
 He sat on the European Parliament's Committee on Culture and Education.

 He is a substitute for the Committee on Civil Liberties, Justice and Home Affairs, a member of the Delegation for relations with the countries of Central America and a substitute for the Delegation to the EU-Mexico Joint Parliamentary Committee.